HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ### Container features

-The image provided hereunder deploys a container with installed software turning netPI's Industrial Ethernet ports into a two-ported (switched) standard Ethernet network interface with a single IP address named `cifx0`.
+The image provided hereunder deploys a container that turns netPI's Industrial Ethernet ports into a two-ported (switched, with a single IP address ) standard Ethernet network interface named `cifx0`.

-Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root', installed netX driver, network interface daemon and standard Ethernet supporting netX firmware creating an additional network interface named `cifx0`(**c**ommunication **i**nter**f**ace **x**).
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root', installed netX driver, network interface daemon and netX Ethernet LAN firmware creating an additional network interface named `cifx0`(**c**ommunication **i**nter**f**ace **x**).
 The interface can be administered with standard commands such as [ip](https://linux.die.net/man/8/ip) or similar.

+For lowering the CPU load during LAN communications the container configures the GPIO24 as input signal triggering interrupts from the netX controller to the netPI CPU in case of prending frames.

 ### Container setup

-#### Port mapping
+#### Port mapping (optional)

 For enabling remote login to the container across SSH the container's SSH port 22 needs to be exposed to the host.

+#### Host network

+The container can run either in `host` or in `bridged` network mode.

+Using the `host` mode makes port mapping unnecessary since all used container ports (like 22) are exposed to the host in this mode automatically.

 #### Privileged mode